ZirwesSecurity/LinuxSecurity/docker.md

   - [Cleaning up caches](#cleaning-up-caches)
   - [Configuring rootful docker (not recommended)](#configuring-rootful-docker-not-recommended)

 Here, a security baseline for deploying docker containers is described.
 Tested with Ubuntu and Debian.
+In [Example service configuration](#example-service-configuration), a baseline configuration template is provided for a webserver running `nginx`, with `php` backend and `traefik` as reverse proxy.

 ## Installation and configuration